aswanthnarayan/Brocamp/Week 2&3/Javascript.md

 ## Nan

-`notdefined` means Th
-`notdefined` means Th
-In JS Nan stands "for Not a Number" , and means by computational results cant be expressed as a meaningful Number
+In JS Nan stands for "Not a Number" , and means by computational results cant be expressed as a meaningful Number

 **isNan function** -- this function convert the value to a number and checks if it is a `Nan`